-Bivalent systems (sometimes spelt as bivailent), featuring ground source heat pumps must be carefully designed to avoid high energy bills and carbon emissions.
+Bivalent systems featuring ground source heat pumps must be carefully designed to avoid high energy bills and carbon emissions.

 Bivalent systems have to be carefully designed to avoid the return temperature of the heating circuit being to high.
 If this return temperature is above the in-built temperature set point at which the heat pump turns off, the heat pump will never actually turn on and the whole of the load will be taken by the secondary boiler, resulting in higher than expected energy bills and carbon emissions.

-The simplest and most effective way off providing the maximum efficient of a bi-valent heating system while retaining the clients comfort is to use an either or control logic.
+The simplest and most effective way of providing the maximum efficiency of a bivalent heating system, while retaining the clients comfort, is to use an ‘either/or’ control logic.
 Simply put either the heat pump or the secondary boiler is operating, but not both together.

 Ground source heat pumps are a great replacement heating system for existing or renovated buildings.
 As well as providing reduced running costs, minimal maintenance costs, and peace of mind for a system with a 25 year lifetime, ground source heat pumps in retrofit properties will generate typically £xx every year for seven years under the Domestic RHI.